tiagfernandes/homeassistant-aldes/README.md

 This integration allows Home Assistant to fetch and modify data from Aldes products through an AldesConnect box.

+**Warning:** This integration is barely usable, given AldesConnect deep connectivity issues, even with the official mobile app (see the PlayStore comments for instance).
+Also, the API lacks several important features which makes this integration a lesser one.

 ## Supported products

 ### T.One® AIR